FHA Streamline Refinance

-In order to qualify for an FHA streamline, specific guidelines were implemented for potential borrowers to follow.
+To qualify for an FHA streamline, specific guidelines were implemented for potential borrowers to follow.
 First and foremost, borrowers must have an existing FHA loan.
-Because borrowers already have an FHA loan, lenders are able to approve people with fewer qualifications.
+Because borrowers already have an FHA loan, lenders can approve people with fewer qualifications.
 For example:

 No appraisal is required.
 The FHA streamline refinancing program does not require an appraisal because lenders can assume your home’s current value matches the home’s original price.
 This is used as an advantage if your home’s value has decreased since you first purchased it.
-In addition, since homeowners are not required an appraisal, neither is the cost to pay for one, which has helped people save hundreds of dollars.
+Besides, since homeowners are not required to order an appraisal, they don’t have to pay for one, which helps save hundreds of dollars.

-In addition, lenders do not require borrowers to verify their employment status, income or credit score.
-Lenders can approve a streamline refinance without checking a borrower’s employment or income.
+Lenders do not require borrowers to verify their employment status, income, or credit score.
+Lenders can approve a streamlined refinance without checking a borrower’s employment or income.
 They won’t even request a credit report to evaluate their credit risk.
-This is also a huge advantage for FHA borrowers who want to refinance their loan.
-The process will be much quicker, and they can still be approved even if they have a lower credit score, no income or no home equity.
+This is a huge advantage for FHA borrowers who want to refinance their loans.
+The process will be much quicker, and they can still get approved even if they have a low credit score, no income, or no home equity.

 Although it may be easier to qualify, not everyone is eligible.
 Some lenders issue stricter guidelines on top of the FHA requirements.
-These additional qualifications are known as “lender overlays”, which is something FHA borrowers should ask if they are thinking about refinancing.
+These additional qualifications are known as “lender overlays”, FHA borrowers should ask their lenders about them if they are thinking about refinancing.
 The FHA requires borrowers to have a financial payment history that consists of the following:

-- Borrowers must be current with their payments when they apply for a streamline refinance
+- Borrowers must be current with their payments when they apply for a streamlined refinance

 - Borrowers must have paid the last six months’ payments within 30 days of the due date

-- Borrowers cannot be more than 30 days late more than once during the past year
+- Borrowers cannot be more than 30 days late twice in the past year

-The FHA loan borrowers want to refinance must be at least 210 days old and requires a minimum of six payments to have been paid.
-In the mortgage industry, this is often referred as “seasoning”.
-Lenders cannot start a streamline refinance process without this requirement being met.
+FHA loan borrowers who want to refinance must have a loan that is at least 210 days old and has made a minimum of six payments.
+In the mortgage industry, this is often referred to as “seasoning.”
+Lenders cannot start a streamlined refinance process without these requirements being met.

-Depending on whether the streamline refinance is an adjustable-rate mortgage (ARM) or fixed-rate mortgage will also influence how net tangible your new loan will be.
+Depending on whether the streamline is an adjustable or fixed-rate mortgage will also influence how net tangible your new loan will be.
 Your lender will be able to determine whether your new loan will meet this requirement.

-What are FHA Streamline refinance pros and cons?
+What are the FHA Streamline refinance pros and cons?

-A streamline refinance offers several benefits for current FHA loan borrowers.
-Typically, homeowners look to refinance their mortgage, so they can decrease their monthly payments or shorten their loan’s term.
-However, with a streamline refinance, there are several additional benefits.
+A streamlined refinance offers several benefits for current FHA loan borrowers.
+Typically, homeowners look to refinance their mortgage, so they can decrease their monthly payments or shorten their loan term.
+However, with a streamlined refinance, there are several additional benefits.

-For example, lenders do not need to check for homeowner’s employment status, income or credit score.
+For example, lenders do not need to check for a homeowner’s employment status, income, or credit score.
 This makes it easier for borrowers to qualify compared to traditional refinancing.
-In addition, no appraisal is required, which saves homeowners even more money.
+Also, no appraisal is required, which saves homeowners even more money.

-Borrowers must also set aside additional money for closing costs.
-If your streamline refinance is not a “no cost” transaction, lenders will require borrowers to pay for closing costs.
-These funds cannot be included into your new loan amount, so homeowners will need to have enough cash to cover the costs.
+On the other hand, borrowers must set aside additional money for closing costs.
+If your streamlined refinance is not a “no-cost” transaction, lenders will require borrowers to pay for closing costs.
+These funds cannot be included in your new loan amount, so homeowners will need to have enough cash to cover the costs.

 What are FHA Streamline refinancing costs?

 Most commonly, borrowers will be required to pay for closing costs when they refinance an FHA streamline.
-The only difference with streamline refinancing closing costs does not require homeowners to pay for an appraisal.
+The only difference with streamline refinancing closing costs is that it does not require homeowners to pay for an appraisal.
 Homeowners can expect to pay between $1000 and $5000 for FHA streamline refinancing closing costs.
-But, keep in mind this amount could be higher or lower depending on your new loan amount, down payment and other factors.
+But, keep in mind this amount could be higher or lower depending on your new loan amount, down payment, and other factors.

-If borrowers were to make a down payment less than 20 percent of the home’s value, their lender will require them to purchase private mortgage insurance (PMI).
-Lenders can make borrowers pay for this premium upfront and add it into their new loan estimate.
+If borrowers were to make a down payment of less than 20 percent of the home’s value, their lender will require them to purchase private mortgage insurance (PMI).
+Lenders can make borrowers pay for this premium upfront and add it to their new loan estimate.
 This mortgage insurance only protects the lender if the borrower stops making payments.
-Again, depending on your new loan amount and down payment will affect the total cost of your mortgage insurance

 What our customers say about us?